Walter Bingham (journalist): Early life

+Service in World War II

 During World War II, the Free Polish Forces attempted to recruit him as he was a Polish national, but Bingham instead enlisted in the British Army and served as an ambulance driver in the Royal Army Service Corps.
 He took part on the front line in the Normandy landings of 1944.
 During one mission, his ambulance was knocked out by German fire, wounding his orderly and killing an officer.
 He then braved withering fire to rescue wounded soldiers.
 For his actions, he was awarded the Military Medal for 'Bravery in the Field' by King George VI.
 He would later be awarded France's highest honour, the Légion d'honneur, for his participation in the Normandy landings.
 Due to being a native German speaker, Bingham was transferred to Supreme Headquarters Allied Expeditionary Force to work as a documents specialist, analyzing captured German documents.
 While stationed in occupied Germany, he also worked in counter-intelligence and helped identify Nazi officers attempting to conceal their former roles.
 He interrogated former Nazi foreign minister Joachim von Ribbentrop, who denied all knowledge of the Holocaust.

 His mother survived the Holocaust; she was one of the Jewish prisoners whose release was secured by Folke Bernadotte.
 She took refuge in Sweden and permanently settled there.
 After the war, while still serving in the British Army, Bingham was granted compassionate leave to visit his mother in Sweden.

 Bingham was discharged from the British Army in 1947.
 He studied political philosophy at Birkbeck, University of London.
 He was invited to join the fight for Jewish independence in Mandatory Palestine, but decided against it.
-He later explained his decision to the Jerusalem Post: "I’d had enough war.
+He later explained his decision to the Jerusalem Post: "I'd had enough war.
 Had I gone, and had I still been alive, who knows what I could have been.
 But I didn’t go.
 Today, being alive, and seeing where I live, I have some regrets."
 He met his wife, a refugee from Vienna, in the early 1950s.
 Although his friends from the Zionist community where he had lived moved to Israel and were among the founders of kibbutz Lavi, Bingham stayed in Britain as his wife did not want to leave.
 He worked in various jobs and at one point opened a diaper factory which went out of business in 1965.
 He has a daughter who later moved to Israel, as well as two grandchildren and two great-grandchildren.
 His wife died in 1990.